In today’s competitive business landscape, customer churn rate has become a key performance indicator for businesses of all sizes.

 This is because it is more cost-effective to retain existing customers than to acquire new ones.

-Existing customers have already shown interest in the company’s products or services, and building a relationship with them can lead to increased trust and loyalty.
+Current customers have shown interest in our products or services.
+Building a relationship with them can boost trust and loyalty.

 Customers who stay with a company for a long time become more valuable over time.